 Doro wat is an onion-based chicken stew from Ethiopia.
 If you walk into any Ethiopian or Eritrean restaurant around the world, you will undoubtedly be served this incredibly tasty dish.
 Doro wat is frequently served on top of injera with other wats and salads.
 During the Lent period before Easter, different types of lentils, chickpeas, and vegetables are often consumed.

 You will notice many recipes published on the internet call for the use of chicken stock.
 This is normally needed where a smaller quantity of onions have been used, and therefore, more liquid is needed.
 In recipes where a significant quantity of onions has been used, the extra liquid is not necessary as there is enough wat base for cover; the chicken pieces will cook on a low heat resulting in the "sweating" out of its own liquids.
 Naturally, you will be cooking this in your kitchen to suit your time and effort.
 If by your judgment, the recipe could use more moisture, add a little water as required.

 - juice of 1 small lemon

-- 6 tablespoons vegetable oil or niter kibbeh (fragrant butter)
+- 6 tablespoons vegetable oil, clarified butter (ghee), or niter kibbeh (fragrant butter)

-- 6 teaspoons berbere spice mix (or less, depending on what sort of heat you can take)
+- 6 teaspoons berbere spice mix (or less, to taste)

 - 6 large red onions (chopped)